Blog Layout

 Dimensions of an Open Top Container

-As we mentioned, the dimensions of an open top container are practically identical to standard dry storage containers.
+The dimensions of an open top container are practically identical to standard dry storage containers.
 Open top units typically come in 20-foot or 40-foot lengths.

 A standard 20-foot open top container is 20 feet long, 8 feet wide, and 8.6 feet tall on the outside.
 The payload capacity of an open top container depends on multiple factors, but it’s typically around 60,000 lbs.